Discover tips on how to play piano with both hands

 How can I improve my coordination when I play piano?
 Practice, practice, practice!
 Consistent practice is the key to improving any skill – even five minutes a day can keep a skill healthy!
 Practice the finger power (technique) that you have learned and are very comfortable with with both hands!
 For example, if you are really good at playing a D major pentascale with your right hand and left hand alone, practice playing it with both hands!
 First practice it so that both hands are playing the same way on the piano – this action is called similar motion.
 Have you tried to start with the thumbs of both hands and then played to your pinkies and back to your thumbs?
 This is called contrary motion!
 No matter what, keep practicing!
 You will get it!

 How to Play the Piano with Both Hands: Be Patient, Keep Trying

+You may be wondering about the length of time it takes to learn how to play piano with both hands.
+There is no single answer to this.
+Every piece is different, so some may be easier to play with both hands than others.
+Also, every person’s learning journey to play piano is different, but with time and consistent practice, you will master this skill!
 Whatever you persist in doing, no matter how hard it is for you at first, will get easier and easier until it feels like it just comes naturally.
 Piano playing with both hands together can be pretty tricky, so give yourself time to learn to do it.
 If you think about it, the piano is one of very few instruments that lets you play up to ten notes all at the same time!
-Remember, break it up into smaller parts, work on one part at a time, and then put it all together.
-In time, you’ll be surprised at how it gets easier to play with both hands.
+Remember, learn how to play piano with both hands by breaking it up into smaller parts, work on one part at a time, and then put it all together.
+In time, you’ll be surprised at how it gets easier to play the piano with both hands.